orujovshah/migrate-to-spotify/README.md

 ### Log Files

-Each transfer creates a timestamped log file:
+Each transfer creates a single timestamped log file in the `logs/` directory:
-- Format: `transfer_YYYYMMDD_HHMMSS.log`
+- Location: `logs/transfer_YYYYMMDD_HHMMSS.log`
 - Contains detailed information about each track match
+- One log file per operation (whether using Web UI or CLI)
+- The logs directory is automatically created when the app runs

 ## Testing

-The project includes a comprehensive test suite with 73 tests covering all functionality.
+The project includes a comprehensive test suite with 77 tests covering all functionality.

 ### Run All Tests